 Testing Centers in Rhode Island

-ETS maintains three testing centers in Rhode Island where you can take these exams:
+ETS maintains five testing centers in Rhode Island where you can take these exams:

 - In Cumberland at the Prometric Testing Center located on 1300 Highland Corporate Drive, Suite 102A